zinpluto/alvaro/README.md

 1. Write a function that prompts user for input until the user has provided 5 strings.
 Remember, you have to keep asking if the user provides anything other than string.
 Then save all those results in a list.
 Then, make a dictionary with key value pairs of the elements to their occurence in the list.
 Remember, you can use your previous functions.

 2. **Date Decoder** Write a function that takes a date as an input in the format such as MAR-8-1987.
+Actually prompt the user for the input.
+Don't put a parameter.
 You can see the month, date, and the year.
 However, the month is a string.
 Create a dictionary that has key value pairs that maps months to integers.
 Now use that dictionary to convert the month section in the input to an integer value of the month.
   ```python
   # MAR-8-1987 should return 3-8-1987
   # OCT-1-2014 should return 10-1-2014